Reinaldo Zavarce: Career

 In 2004, Zavarce attended a casting call for Venezuela television and subsequently participated in several popular telenovelas: Mujer con pantalones (Women Wearing Pants), Te tengo en salsa (I have you in Salsa), and Amante (Lovers).

-In 2007 he participated (along with Maria Gabriela de Faria) on the soap opera Toda una dama (A Lady) for RCTV International playing the role of the son of a politician.
+In 2007 he participated (along with Maria Gabriela de Faria) on the telenovela Toda una dama (A Lady) for RCTV International playing the role of the son of a politician.

-In 2008 he joined the cast of the Nickelodeon Latin America teen drama Isa TKM.
-The musical telenovela was written by Mariela Romero and debuted in several Latin American in September and October 2008 and on MTV Tr3́s in June 2009.
+In 2008 he joined the cast of the Nickelodeon Latin America telenovela Isa TKM.
+The musical telenovela was written by Mariela Romero and debuted in Latin America on September 2008 and on MTV Tr3́s in June 2009.
 The series has given Zavarce recognition in several Latin American countries for his role as "Alex".
-The series is positively compared to the High School Musical film series, and Band.com.br writes "The teen soap produced by Sony Pictures Television for Nickelodeon Latin America is a phenomenon among pre-teens across the Americas, all because of the adventures of Alex and Isabella (Reinaldo "Peche" Zavarce) who, together with Linda (Micaela Castelotti) Cristina (Milena Torres) and Rey (Willy Martin), show much color, music, dance and humor."

-Also in 2008, he began work in Día naranja (Orange Day), directed by Venezuelan Alejandra Szeplaki.
+In 2008, he began work in Día naranja (Orange Day), directed by Venezuelan Alejandra Szeplaki.
 Zavarce starred as "Victor", a DJ affected by the probable pregnancy of his girlfriend.
 The film premiered in Venezuela on October 9, 2009.

-The second in the Isa TKM series, Isa TK+, premiered in January 2009.